Elevation: 11,060 ft

-It took two hours to position ourselves below the North Couloir.
-The climb looked straight forward.
+It took us 2 hours to position ourselves below the North Couloir.
+The climb looked straightforward.
 There was snow from top to bottom with only two rocky constrictions which looked manageable.
-Taylor and I took a 30 meter 7 mm rope which initially stayed in the pack.
-We carried only six slings for protection.
-On routes like this one which feature cornices and rock fall, there is a tradeoff between speed and safety.
+Taylor and I took a 30-meter, 7mm rope which initially stayed in the pack.
+We carried only 6 slings for protection.
+On routes like this one, which feature cornices and rock fall, there is a trade-off between speed and safety.
 Either you bring little gear, go fast and risk a long fall, or you bring more gear, go slower and risk getting hit by a rock.
 We chose the former.

-The crux pitch bypassed two small waterfalls that blocked the couloir at mid-height.
-Taylor led across a near vertical face of shattered rock for a full 30 meter rope length.
+The crux pitch bypassed 2 small waterfalls that blocked the couloir at mid-height.
+Taylor led across a near-vertical face of shattered rock for a full 30-meter rope length.
 We climbed the rock in crampons with our ice axes stowed.
 It was an inspired lead.
-The rock section was perhaps 5.5 in difficulty, but without any rock protection or snow pickets, we needed to simulclimb to reach a belay stance.
-The final half of the route was ever steepening snow.
+The rock section was perhaps Class 5.5 in difficulty but, without any rock protection or snow pickets, we needed to simul-climb to reach a belay stance.
+The final half of the route was ever-steepening snow.

 The couloir forked near the top.
 The left fork was slightly more direct, but was topped with huge cornices.
 The right fork was a steep snowfield (60 degrees near the top) but had no cornice on one end.
 We went right.
 It was with great relief that we topped out at 10:30AM, 5 hours after leaving the car.
 The sun was just beginning to hit the face.